Fun With Stress 2.1

 Reading time: 5 minutes

-Having concentrated in the first part on the different forms and levels of input we encounter, and which ones have the capacity to push our buttons; in part 2 we’ll particularly zoom in on the happenings in our body when a stress response occurs.
+Having concentrated in the first part on the different forms and levels of input we encounter, and which ones have the capacity to push our buttons; in part 2 of this series we’ll particularly zoom in on the happenings in our body when a stress response occurs.
 We’re going to find out why our stress response is wanted and desirable with acute, life threatening stress, and why it becomes detrimental in cases of chronic, emotional stress.
 By way of introduction we’ll paint a picture of what happens when we’re getting involved in a real life-threatening situation, also known as acute stress.

 On a weekday afternoon, we’re driving home from work when all of a sudden the car in front of us brakes hard and comes to a full stop before we have a chance to hit the brakes ourselves.
 We collide right into it and immediately a car behind drills itself into our car, and quickly we realize to be caught in a pileup.
 Then we see flames coming out of the hood of the car in front of us, and the driver jumps out and runs away.
 In response we try to open our car door, only to find out that it’s jammed because the length of our car has been reduced by three feet.
 We scream in frustration and bang with all our might against the jammed door.
 After three blows the door swings open and we run as fast as we can towards safety.
 Having run a few hundred yards, we turn around to look at our car and the burning one in front of it.
 Subsequently we begin to shake and are trying to figure out just what happened in the past fifteen seconds.